Tudat/tudat/tutorials/applicationWalkthroughs/useOfThrustThrustForceAlongVelocityVector.rst

 .. figure:: images/thrustAlongVelocityExampleResult.png

-.. tip:: Open the figure in a new tab if it is too small.
+.. tip:: Open the figure in a new tab for more detail.